Tsjerk/Insane/README.md

 The `-o` and `-p` arguments specify the output of the program.
 With `-o bilayer.gro`, insane will write the system structure in a [GRO file](http://manual.gromacs.org/current/online/gro.html) usable with [gromacs][].
-Insane can also write PDB files if the output file as the '.pdb' file extension.
+Insane can also write PDB files if the output file has the '.pdb' file extension.
 With `-p topol.top`, insane will write a template TOP file to be used with [gromacs][].
 If the `-p` argument is omitted, insane writes the content of the system on the standard output in a form that can be appended at